Defensin beta 4A: Gene duplicates

+SPAG11A) are located on a frequently duplicated region of chromosome 8.
+Due to this, individuals typically have between 2 and 7 diploid copies of defensin beta 4-coding genes.
+A slight majority (56%) of alleles have 2 copies, resulting in a mode of about 40% of people having a combined 4 diploid copies.
+Similar polymorphic duplications are also seen in certain alpha defensin genes and in other species.

 Function

 Defensins form a family of microbicidal and cytotoxic peptides made by neutrophils.
 Members of the defensin family are highly similar in protein sequence.
-Beta-defensin 2 is an antibiotic peptide which is locally regulated by inflammation.
+DEFB4A is an antibiotic peptide which is locally regulated by inflammation.

-Human beta-defensin 2 is produced by a number of epithelial cells and exhibits potent antimicrobial activity against Gram-negative bacteria and Candida, but not Gram-positive S. aureus.
-It has been speculated that beta-defensin 2 may contribute to the infrequency of Gram-negative infections on skin and lung tissue.
+Human defensin beta 4A is produced by a number of epithelial cells and exhibits potent antimicrobial activity against Gram-negative bacteria and Candida, but not Gram-positive S. aureus.
+It has been speculated that DEFB4A may contribute to the infrequency of Gram-negative infections on skin and lung tissue.

-hBD-2 represents the first human defensin that is produced following stimulation of epithelial cells by contact with microorganisms such as P. aeruginosa or cytokines such as TNF-alpha and IL-1 beta.
-The HBD-2 gene and protein are locally expressed in keratinocytes associated with inflammatory skin lesions.
-It is intriguing to speculate that HBD-2 is a dynamic component of the local epithelial defense system of the skin and respiratory tract having a role to protect surfaces from infection, and providing a possible reason why skin and lung infections with Gram-negative bacteria are rather rare.
+Defensin beta 4A represents the first human defensin that is produced following stimulation of epithelial cells by contact with microorganisms such as P. aeruginosa or cytokines such as TNF-alpha and IL-1 beta.
+The DEFB4A gene and protein are locally expressed in keratinocytes associated with inflammatory skin lesions.
+It is intriguing to speculate that DEFB4A is a dynamic component of the local epithelial defense system of the skin and respiratory tract having a role to protect surfaces from infection, and providing a possible reason why skin and lung infections with Gram-negative bacteria are rather rare.

-Although this protein doesn’t have any antibacterial activity against Gram-positive bacteria, there is a study showing that there is a synergy between hBD-2 and other proteins.
-One example of this synergistic effect is with epiP, a protein segregated by some strains of S. epidermidis. hBD2, holding hands with epiP, is capable of killing S. aureus, a Gram-positive bacteria responsible of human diseases.
+Although this protein doesn’t have any antibacterial activity against Gram-positive bacteria, there is a study showing that there is a synergy between DEFB4A and other proteins.
+One example of this synergistic effect is with epiP, a protein segregated by some strains of S. epidermidis.
+DEFB4A, holding hands with epiP, is capable of killing S. aureus, a Gram-positive bacteria responsible of human diseases.